-Step 1: Completely quit the Teams application py right-clicking the Teams icon in the system tray (next to the clock on your taskbar) and selecting Quit.
+Step 1: Completely quit the Teams application by right-clicking the Teams icon in the system tray (next to the clock on your taskbar) and selecting Quit.

 Step 2: Right-click the Start Menu icon and click Run.

 Step 3: In the Run window that appears, type %Appdata%Microsoft.
 Click Enter.

 Step 4: In the new window, right-click the Teams folder and select Rename.

 Step 5: Type in TeamsBackup, (or whatever else name you want) then hit Enter on your keyboard.

-Now, try to open the Microsoft Teams app and use it again.
-You’ll have to configure your settings from scratch again, but you should finally have resolved the problem.
+Open the Teams app and try to use it once more.
+You’ll likely have to reconfigure your settings from the beginning, but you should finally have this issue resolved.